DebbySpaninks/debug-react-galgje/HangmanReact-exercise-3/src/components/App/debuggingSteps.md

-# Steps that i made for debugging this bug
+# Steps that i made for debugging this game

+nog invullen!!

 - open react devTools
 - see components and output